African serval kitten Chili arrived in November of 2019, along with his mother Ava and siblings Bell and Jalapeno (Hal).

-I’m so relieved I can finally share good news about another international rescue I’ve been working with authorities on for months.
+We’re relieved we can finally share good news about another international rescue we’ve been working with authorities on for months.

-It’s rare that kittens in the exotic animal industry are ever allowed to be reared by their mother, as nature intended.
-But, because of your continued support, that’s exactly what will happen for Ava, her daughter Belle and sons Jalapeno (Hal) and Chili here at The Wildcat Sanctuary.
+It’s rare kittens in the exotic animal industry are ever allowed to be reared by their mother, as nature intended.
+But, because of your continued support, that’s exactly what will happen for Ava, her daughter Bell and sons Jalapeno (Hal) and Chili here at The Wildcat Sanctuary.

 These servals, along with 9 others, were seized from a breeder who’d been selling serval kittens for years, charging $8,000 or more.
 They were also using them for photo ops.
 The website was attractive, making buyers think the kittens were loved and well cared for.

 But, that wasn’t the case at all.

 The servals were kept in RV trailers.
 They were exposed to high levels of ammonia from urine, had litter boxes overflowing with feces, didn’t have proper ventilation or access to water.
 The RVs became very hot and the windows were covered so these poor servals didn’t even have natural light.